-(The two stories given today are of Business as Mission, or BAM Consulting, practitioners on the field using business as a mechanism for planting the church in areas of the world where you can’t do that with traditional missionary methods.
+(The two stories given today are of Business as Mission practitioners on the field using business as a mechanism for planting the church in areas of the world where you can’t do that with traditional missionary methods.
 To protect the BAM consulting work being done, we will not be sharing their names or specific locations for their protection.)

-When doing BAM consulting, sometimes getting it right starts by doing it wrong!
+When doing BAM, sometimes getting it right starts by doing it wrong!

 Imagine that you have arrived in a country that is ‘behind the times, or even one that isn’t.
 The culture is completely different than your own.
 The food is different.
 What everyone wears is different.
 How conflict is resolved is different.
 Needs are different.
 Everything is different.

 While doing BAM here, it’s easy to quickly think that if you could explain how to do a few specific things, then their life would be better, and so would yours.

 When we come into another culture, it takes many significant adjustments and probably hundreds, or more than likely thousands, of minor adjustments.
 It’s challenging to navigate and even more difficult if we believe that our ways are better.
 Our methods might be better, but not everyone will agree with us, certainly not an entire culture.